BioniDKU/osupdates/README.md

 # BioniDKU OS Updates
 This repository hosts software update releases for something known as **BioniDKU OS images**.

 **BioniDKU OS images** is a series of heavily customized Windows installations built on top of a specially modified BioniDKU experience.
-This was my way of hosting my own challenge, and also served as the test ground for ***some*** features that would be ported to the regular BioniDKU.
+This was my way of hosting my own challenges, and also served as the test ground for ***some*** features that would be ported to the regular BioniDKU.
-These OS images are made for an are only available for the people in my private community, and thus are **not open source.**
+These OS images are made for and are only available for the people in my private community, and thus are **not open source.**

 So far, the following images, and along with them, the challenges, were made and held:
 - **BioniDKU OSFE** | *First edition* (December 2022)